debashisborgohain/Technical-Writing---Recent-Projects-2024/README.md

-At Akamai, I am part of the Engineering Learning team that caters to multiple product teams by providing user guides and videos.
+At Akamai, I am part of the Engineering Learning team that caters to multiple product teams by providing user guides and videos. <br>
 Here are some work samples:

 **Project Title:** CloudBees CI User Guide and Videos <br>